-[40] The Board therefore confirmed the capitalization of 5.00%, but reduced the rental rate from \$23.00 psf to \$19.00 psf on the office portion.
+The Board therefore confirmed the capitalization of 5.00%, but reduced the rental rate from \$23.00 psf to \$19.00 psf on the office portion.
 The storage rate was unchallenged.
 All other variables used in the income approach calculation were accepted as assessed.
-The exempt portion of this property was not challenged and was removed from all calculations; its value was not changed.
-The value was reduced to \$48,340,000.
+The value was reduced to \$36,960,000.

-DATED AT THE CITY OF CALGARY THIS 14th DAY OF 2014.
+DATED AT THE CITY OF CALGARY THIS 14 DAY OF

-K. Thorapson
+K. Thompson